Yingfan-Duan/Yingfan-Duan.github.io/_includes/about/en.md

-Hi, I am Yingfan Duan. :smiley:
+Hi, I am Yingfan Duan. 🥰

 I am an enthusiastic data scientist.
 My current interests of data science range from data preprocessing and visualization to various machine learning models based on python.
 I used R mainly several years ago, working on visualization, web-scraping, data preprocessing and building shiny app.
 I also have experience of big data platforms such as Hadoop, PySpark and GCP and I am still learning AWS.